ohad2024/Recipe-Application/README.md

 # Recipe Finder Application

 ## Description
-The Recipe Finder Application is a web-based application designed to help users discover recipes based on ingredients they have at home.
+The Recipe Finder Application is a web-based application designed to help users discover recipes based on ingredients they like.
 It features a collection of dishes with detailed cooking instructions.
 This application utilizes Flask for the backend, HTML and CSS for a simple yet effective user interface, and SQLite for database management.

 ## Features
-- **Search Functionality**: Users can search for recipes based on specific ingredients.
 - **Detailed Views**: Each recipe has a detailed page with comprehensive cooking instructions.
 - **Database Storage**: The application stores user data in a local SQLite database.